scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 example Python plotting scripts, demonstrating functionalities from Python packages like Matplotlib, Cartopy, Numpy, and Xarray.
-The gallery includes plots from a range of visualization categories such as box plots, contours, meteograms, overlays, projections, shapefiles, streamlines, trajectories, etc. In addition, it houses plotting examples for individual GeoCAT-comp analysis functions.
+The gallery includes plots from a range of visualization categories such as box plots, contours, meteograms, overlays, projections, shapefiles, streamlines, and trajectories among others.
+In addition, GeoCAT-examples houses plotting examples for individual GeoCAT-comp analysis functions.

-Despite the capabilities of Matplotlib and Cartopy to reproduce almost all of NCL plots, there was one significant caveat with using their low-level implementations against NCL: NCL's high-level plotting functions allowed scientists to plot most of the cases in only a few tens of lines of codes (LOC) while the Matplotlib and Cartopy stack required writing a few hundreds of LOC.
-In order to build a higher-level implementation on top of Matplotlib and Cartopy while recreating the NCL-like plots (from vital plotting capabilities that were not readily available in Python ecosystem at the time such as Taylor, and curly vectors to more cosmetic or plotting style-related effects such as font sizes, color schemes, etc.), the GeoCAT-viz library :cite:`geocatvizrepo` has been implemented.
+Despite the capabilities of Matplotlib and Cartopy to reproduce almost all of NCL plots, there was one significant caveat with using their low-level implementations against NCL: NCL's high-level plotting functions allowed scientists to plot most of the cases in only tens of lines of codes (LOC) while the Matplotlib and Cartopy stack required writing a few hundred LOC.
+In order to build a higher-level implementation on top of Matplotlib and Cartopy while recreating the NCL-like plots (from vital plotting capabilities that were not readily available in the Python ecosystem at the time such as Taylor diagrams and curly vectors to more cosmetic or plotting style-related effects such as font sizes, color schemes, etc.), the GeoCAT-viz library :cite:`geocatvizrepo` was implemented.
 Use of functions from this library in GeoCAT-examples significantly reduces the LOC requirements for most of the visualization examples to comparable numbers to those of NCL's.
 Figure :ref:`fig5viz` shows Taylor diagram and curly vector examples that were made available with the recent implementations in GeoCAT-viz.

 .. figure:: figures/fig5_viz.png
    :scale: 28%